 In the management indicators in the Medium-Term Business Plan, AICA has incorporated targets related to response to climate change.
-AICA has also identified material issues centered on response to climate change and other nonfinancial issues as materialities.
+AICA has also identified material issues centered on response to climate change and other non-financial issues as materialities.
 One of the basic policies set forth in the Medium-Term Business Plan is to work on such issues.
-AICA has established a Climate Change Response Committee within the Sustainability Development Committee, which is chaired by the President, as an organization to drive forward these activities.
-The Sustainability Development Committee provides quarterly reports to the Board of Directors on the status of progress in the KPIs set for each of the materialities and the Board of Directors deliberates, approves, guides, and supervises the reported matters.
+AICA has established a Climate Change Response Committee within the Sustainability Development Committee, which is chaired by the President, as an organization to drive forward these initiatives.
+The progress of the Committee had been previously deliberated, approved, guided, and supervised on a regular basis by the Board of Directors.
+Beginning in FY2024, we have decided to hold a semi-annual Sustainability Development Meeting, attended by our directors, as a dedicated forum to supervise and discuss our progress on sustainability, including climate change response.

-Sustainability Development Framework (As of June 2023)
+■ Sustainability Development Framework (As of June 2024)